gazebosim/gz-cmake/MIGRATION.md

 Note that a cmake function will behave as though it has a child scope, while a macro will behave as though it has the same scope as the parent that calls it.
-If the role of the function/macro is to set effectively copy/paste a bunch of text into the file that calls it, it should be written as a macro.
+If the role of the function/macro is to effectively copy/paste a bunch of text into the file that calls it, it should be written as a macro.
 If the role is to perform some complex operations and then return just a small number of variables, then it should be written as a function, and `set( ...
 PARENT_SCOPE)`